CrisisTextLine/interview-starter/README.md

 ## Python 3

-You are on the branch for Python 3 development configured with [pytest](https://docs.pytest.org) for testing and [pylint](https://www.pylint.org) for linting.
+You are on the branch for Python 3 development configured with [pytest](https://docs.pytest.org) for testing.

 Installation: